Common Property Rights:

 2. As a page size file PDF , 8.5" x 11" page size, for printing.

 3. As a 6" by 9" printed book from Lulu Press for $20.00 plus postage.
 (We usually have a few copies in stock.
 Contact us and we will ship right away.
 You can mail us a check.
 Or you can order from Lulu.
 If you are out of the US Lulu is much cheaper for freight and much faster for speed of delivery, since Lulu has print-on-demand presses all over the world.)

-The book summarizes the past ten years of research at Thwink.org.
+The book summarizes the research at Thwink.org.
 The thesis is that classic activism has failed to solve problems like the sustainability problem because its solutions do not resolve root causes.
 The reason popular solutions don't resolve root causes is problem solvers have been using a process that doesn't fit the problem.
 This message is driven home time after time in the book.
 The argument is supported by a boatload of examples, models, diagrams, data, history, and so on.
 It's a serious book for a serious problem.

 The book presents a process that fits the problem, a detailed analysis of the complete sustainability problem, and twelve sample solution elements.
 The flagship solution element is Common Property Rights.
 This is so large it consumes all of Part One of the book.
 This is a mere a warm up act, however.
 Part Two is all about how The Process Must Fit the Problem.
 This explains why present problem solving processes are incapable of solving the problem.
 One that is capable is then presented: the System Improvement Process.
 Part Three is Analysis and Solution Convergence.
 This applies the System Improvement Process and is the real meat of the book.

 Note the subtitle: A Process Driven Approach to Solving the Complete Sustainability Problem.
 The complete problem includes all three pillars of sustainability: environmental, social, and economic.
 It thus includes the broken political system problem, which must be solved if we are to solve the overall sustainability problem.